 When you choose a method to inform users about Privacy Policy changes, choose one that works for you.
 It's important to only mention methods you plan to use.

-Due to anti-spam laws in several nations, such as CAN-SPAM in the US, you need to be careful sending users unwanted email.
+Due to anti-spam laws in several nations, such as CAN-SPAM in the US, you need to be careful sending users unwanted email or communications.

 Microsoft Privacy Statement: Email marketing opt-out